appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 Address  HostName
 ```

-On self-hosted appcircle server, you should add below entries to the `/etc/hosts` file.
+On self-hosted Appcircle server, you should add below entries to the `/etc/hosts` file.

 ```txt
 0.0.0.0  api.appcircle.spacetech.com